 - It can also be used as a way to assess the market’s opinion of the risk associated with the property.
 If the market believes that the property has higher risk, it will have a higher cap rate/lower purchase price.
 Conversely if the market judges the property to have a lower level of risk, it will have a lower cap rate/higher purchase price.

-The formula used to calculate the terminal cap rate is:
+The formula used to calculate the terminal cap rate is final year NOI divided by value:

 Terminal Cap Rate = Final Year Net Operating Income / Value